 But now look at what many collectors have missed.
 Liberty Seated Dollars, even common dates, are truly rare by most modern standards.
 The entire series, covering 34 years and 47 dates, has a total mintage of 6.5 million pieces.
 Numerous single dates of the Morgan Dollar series, and even some dates of other Liberty Seated denominations, have higher mintages.
 Considering an expected survival rate of 5% or less, the total population of existing Liberty Seated Dollars is probably less than the surviving population of 1909-S-VDB cents.
 THESE COINS ARE TRULY RARE!!

-*** Source - PCGS Price Guide Values, February 21, 2019.
-Liberty Seated Dollar value is for a common date type coin
+*** Source - Monthly Gray Sheet, November, 2019.
+LS Dollar value is for a common date type coin.

 The statistics shown above clearly underscore the point that Liberty Seated dollars are scarce.
-The type collector looking for a single Liberty Seated dollar example has fewer coins to choose from than the Lincoln cent collector seeking to fill the key hole in the set.
-The key Mercury dime and Morgan dollar are a little scarcer, but tell a similar story.
+The type collector looking for a single Liberty Seated dollar example has fewer coins to choose from than the Lincoln cent collector looking to buy the key coin in the set.
+The key Mercury dime and Morgan dollar are a little scarcer, but their statistics tell a similar story.

 A by-product of the low collector interest has been the lack of detailed information on the series.
 Very few individuals have made serious attempts to study Liberty Seated Dollars.
 Exceptions are the CC dates and a few of the rarities, such as 1851, 1852, and 1870-S. Even in the Gobrecht Journal, the bible of the Liberty Seated Collectors Club (reference 1), information on Liberty Seated Dollars has been limited, with articles on other series greatly out-numbering those on dollars.
 One purpose of this web-site and the related book is to begin correcting that lack of information, by creating a reference similar to those pioneered by Gerry Fortin for Liberty Seated Dimes (reference 2) and Bill Bugert (with Randy Wiley) for Liberty Seated Halves (reference 3).